A2Amir/A-B-Testing-Case-Study/README.md

    * Deciding on metrics.
    * Performing experiment sizing.
    * Checking Validity, Bias, and Ethics
-   * Analyzing result.
+   * Analyzing data.

-# 1. Scenario Description
+# Scenario Description

 Let's say that you're working for a fictional productivity software company that is looking for ways to increase the number of people who pay for their software.
 The way that the software is currently set up, users can download and use the software free of charge, for a 7-day trial.
 After the end of the trial, users are required to pay for a license to continue using the software.